sedaro/sedaro-python/sedaro/README.md

 ## Send Requests

-Use the built-in method to send requests to the host.
+Use the built-in method to send custom requests to the host.
 See [OpenAPI Specification](https://sedaro.github.io/openapi/) for documentation on resource paths and body params.

 Through the `request` property, you can access `get`, `post`, `put`, `patch`, and `delete` methods.